16th Karmapa, Rangjung Rigpe Dorje: Death

 In 1980-81 the Karmapa began his last world tour, giving teachings, interviews and empowerments in South East Asia, Greece, Great Britain, Canada and the United States.
-Rangjung Rigpei Dorjé died on November 5, 1981 in the United States in a hospital in Zion, Illinois, just north of Chicago.
+Rangjung Rigpei Dorjé died on November 5, 1981, in the United States in a hospital in Zion, Illinois, just north of Chicago.
 Doctors and nurses at the hospital remarked on his kindness and how he seemed more concerned with their welfare than his own.

 According to buddhism-affiliated sources, one doctor was also struck by the Karmapa's refusal of pain medication and the absence of any signs of feeling the profound pain that most patients in his condition report.
 Upon his death, against hospital procedure but in keeping with Tibetan tradition and with special permission from the State of Illinois, his body was left in the hospital for three days.

 His body was cremated at Rumtek, also according to Tibetan tradition.

 Legacy

 Like his predecessors, he was primarily a spiritual figure and therefore not involved in politics.
 He instead made efforts to keep the spiritual traditions of Tibet intact and in this way helped to preserve the identity of Tibet as a unique and individual culture.

 Rangjung Rigpe Dorje, as with all other Karmapas and tulkus, is accepted by Tibetan Buddhists as a manifestation of an enlightened being.
-Lu Sheng-yen, leader of the Taiwanese new religious movement True Buddha School, claims the 16th Karmapa as one of his early teachers.